Dual Credit and Early College Opportunities

 Each high school designated as a delivery site for the Indiana College Core needs to meet certain criteria established by the Indiana Commission for Higher Education.
-To find out if your school offers the Core, use our high school Credential Finder.
+To find out if your school offers the Core, use our high school Finder.

 Early College High School

 Early College High School is an intensive accelerated program that collapses earning a high school diploma and one of the following in four high school years:

 - An associate degree approved by the Indiana Commission for Higher Education (ICHE).